 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-For our one-week stay on Amalfi Coast with kids, we spent ages trying to decide which village to stay in.
-After being tempted by the picture-postcard views of Positano, impressive cathedral at Amalfi, and long stretch of beach at Maiori, we ultimately decided to stay in the lesser known traditional fishing village of Cetara (read why we loved it in my detailed Cetara guide).
+For our one-week stay on Amalfi Coast while we traveled around Italy with our kids, we spent ages trying to decide which village to stay in.
+After being tempted by the picture-postcard views of Positano, impressive cathedral at Amalfi, and long stretch of beach at Maiori, we ultimately decided to stay in the lesser known traditional fishing village of Cetara (find out why we loved it in my Cetara guide).

 Italians certainly know about Cetara, and in summer its tiny beach is crowded with locals just like any other along the coast.
 But for foreign tourists, it is very much off-the-beaten-track.
 When we stayed there in late September, the tail end of the high season, we were practically the only foreign tourists in town.